top of page

 (Excerpts from articles published in the Bristol Post, Asian Voice, British South Indians, and other newspapers)

 Tom has been part of a community partnership team that builds up sustainable communities by improving community cohesion, promoting health and well-being, enhancing people's skills and learning, eradicating poverty, reducing loneliness and isolation, advocating equality, and celebrating diversity.
 He was involved in community engagement projects and instrumental in establishing a community radio for the neighbourhood in 2010.
 Cllr Tom’s service was extended internationally as a human-rights campaigner, and he was successful in the campaign to liberate expatriate housemaids enslaved in Saudi Arabia (2015) and to release an innocent man sentenced to the death penalty in UAE.
+He facilitated the Indian High Commission’s Consular Camps in Bristol and has also been an inspiration for organising such consular camps for other nationalities in the region.
+He acts as a bridge between various communities.
 Cllr Aditya was at the forefront of establishing direct flight services between London and Cochin in 2020, repatriating seriously ill patients and stranded people during the COVID lockdown, and putting up vaccination awareness campaigns and outreach clinics for the community during 2020 and 2021.
 Since 2011, he has been a champion of the NHS Blood and Organ Donation campaign.
 During the 2021 UK census, he initiated the campaign to preserve and enumerate the heritage languages of the ethnic minority communities in the UK and that campaign turned out to be very popular amongst various communities.
 Being a civic representative, he relentlessly raises the voice for people’s needs and concerns and contributes to various streams of society, profoundly.

 Tom Prabin Mathew Aditya was born in a traditional Christian family in Kerala (India).
 Growing up in Kerala, Tom was inspired by the social contributions of his forefathers.
 Tom's father, Mr Thomas Mathew was very much involved in the social and community activities of that neighbourhood.
 His illustrious maternal grandfather Mr Mani K Vettom, who passed away in 1954, was an Indian freedom fighter, civic leader and leader of the national movement in the erstwhile State of Travancore.
 Tom was acclaimed as a good reader and speaker from a young age.
 He was active in students' union activities, debating forums and quiz competitions.
 He studied Law and Economics at University and did a Master's degree in Management.
 He later undertook academic programmes on project management in the USA and financial services management in the UK.
 He also pursued a PhD programme on public administration in England.
 Tom recalls that he faced many challenges in life, but he feels that such ordeals provided him with the experience to comprehend the world from a realistic perspective.
 He cites his parents, siblings and friends as providing the support that laid the foundations of his development.